Pellet Smokers Are the Latest Trend in Home Smokers

 As we mentioned, they are not grills.
 Smokers are set up to cook meat using low indirect heat, to grill you need a hot direct flame.
 Should you care to see more on how well Traeger preforms when it comes to grilling see this comparison of a Traeger vs Green Egg

 Access to electricity has its downfalls.
 First, if the cord isn’t long enough you will need to make sure you have a proper extension cord.
 Using the wrong cord is a fire hazard.
 Do the math (watts / volts = amps) and make sure you have the right extension cord.
 The smoker is also less mobile, and if it's stored outside it absolutely must have a cover.
 Electrical components and weather don’t mix.

 With an electrical smoker, there are a lot of moving parts, the problem is they often break.
 How often they will need repair or replacement isn’t known.
 However, Traeger doesn’t have a good reputation when it comes to customer service.

 In addition, Traeger recently moved its manufacturing to China, and the result is a cheaper product.
 Many customer reviews claim the metal is too thin and the legs are flimsy.
 Although, to be fair, many other customers are very happy with their products.

 While there's not a lot to dislike about pellet smokers, it really comes down to your cooking/grilling style.
 Some Smoking Geeks prefer pellet smokers to traditional smokers (or even the Green Egg style smokers) testifying that flavor is superior to that of other styles of smokers within the price range – and it's hard to argue with them.
 While Traeger is the pioneer, there are other brands that give it a run for its money.

-Here are three pellet smokers that stand up to their hype of hands-off smoking with great flavor.
-We've selected these smokers based on price, functionality and design/quality.
+Here are three wood pellet smokers that stand up to their hype of hands-off smoking with decent flavor.
+We've selected these smokers based on price, functionality, design, and quality.